 - Appendix D Assessment of Fair Housing: Identifies fair housing issues and solutions to meet Oakland's AFFH mandate.
 Oakland is incredibly diverse at the City level, but at the neighborhood level, geographic patterns of income segregation and racial/ethnic segregation are clear.
 Additionally, Oakland has racially and ethnically concentrated areas of poverty localized to four areas in the City.
-Neighborhoods across Oakland have received varying levels of investment, which is reflected in the unequal opportunities available for communities of color.
-Additionally, access to economic, educational, and environmental opportunities vary greatly across the City.
+Neighborhoods across Oakland have received varying levels of investment, rendering varying levels of opportunity which is reflected in the unequal opportunities available for protected classes.
+While access to transit may be enjoyed by all protected classescommunities of color, Additionally, access to economic, educational, and environmental opportunities vary greatly across the City.
 Comparing access to opportunity with displacement risk and gentrification across the City, areas that are exclusive, stable, or in the advanced stages of gentrification offer the best access to opportunity.
 Much of the City has gentrified in recent years, leaving residents in the few (predominantly BIPOC) neighborhoods that have not gentrified at risk of displacement.
 Oakland is further impacted by disproportionate housing needs: overcrowding rates are higher in the City than in the County/Bay Area Region, cost burden rates are high (highest for Black and African-American households and lowest for white households), and homelessness is a major public health crisis in the City.
 Individuals experiencing homelessness increased 83 percent between 2017 and 2022 and individuals identifying as Black or African American are disproportionately represented in the unhoused population. - The goals and actions concluding this appendix have a strong focus on investing in neighborhoods considered "Low Resource" and "High Segregation and Poverty" by the State HCD/TCAC Opportunity Maps (i.e. those neighborhoods with low access to opportunity).
 These neighborhoods have high concentrations of BIPOC populations. - Appendix E Housing Resources and Opportunities: Assesses the City's financial and administrative resources available for future housing development.
 This appendix describes and assesses the resources available for the development, rehabilitation, and preservation of housing in Oakland.
 The following sections provide an overview of the financial and administrative resources to support the provision of affordable housing.
 These include Oakland Housing Authority funds, the Affordable Housing Trust Fund, Community Development Block Grant Funds, and other sources of funding.
 The appendix also describes additional housing resources or considerations relevant for the provision of housing in the city, including publicly-owned and surplus land, as well as utility and service systems to support new housing. - Appendix F Housing Constraints: Analyzes governmental and non-governmental constraints to the development of housing.
-Governmental constraints on affordable housing construction include a lack of local and State funding to support the development of affordable housing, a lack of clarity on permit streamlining processes, higher costs for all housing developments due to a lack of City staff capacity.
+Governmental constraints on affordable housing construction include a lack of local and State funding to support the development of affordable housing, a lack of clarity on permit streamlining processes, higher costs for all housing developments due to a lack of City staff capacity, and the availability of concessions for market rate housing and community perception that these concessions limit the encouragement of affordable housing development.
 Both market rate and affordable housing also face constraints from development standards and green building standards.
 Non-governmental constraints on housing development include environmental constraints such as risk of seismic activity, infrastructure needs for infill housing, rising interest rates, and the high cost of land, materials, and labor in Oakland.